brandon-julio-t/Multi-Tenant-Clinic-Appointment-Scheduling-System/README.md

 # Trade-offs

 - In `getAvailableTimeSlotsForCreateAppointment`, `limit` is not used, but can be extended in the future, because the time slots have been bound to just single day and adding limit logic would make the code to be convoluted with no clear benefit at the point of writing.
 Also, the user cannot schedule an appointment in the afternoon, due to this limitation.
 Hence, because the `limit` parameter has more cons than the pros, it is omitted for now.
 - For testing, the database is not mocked to match real-life scenario and ensure no concurrency problem occurs.
-Hence, database seed is very improtant when testing.
+Hence, database seed is very important when testing.
 - For OpenAPI, the authorization for now is hardcoded according to seed data, so it is important to setup the database with the data seed, because the primary development is using tRPC and writing OpenAPI only slows down development velocity.
 Hence, the OpenAPI is done in bare minimum manner.
 - For timezone, we setup `appTimezone` from the user's active organization, so that everybody in the organization will see the same time display, no matter whether they work on-site according to the timezone or remote in country far far away with different timezone.
 The consequence is we need to always consider timezone when doing date manipulation/creation, but this is already handled by using `{ in: tz(timezone) }` options in date-fns.